The Aura User Guide

 Clearing your Package Cache

-Pacman and Aura store built packages in /var/cache/pacman/pkg/.
+Pacman stores its built packages in /var/cache/pacman/pkg/.
 This directory can grow quite large, but the following commands can help selectively clear it.

-💡 Tip: The Aura command -Cc offers additional control over clearing the cache.
+💡 Tip: The Aura command -Cc offers additional control over clearing the cache, and targets Aura's cache as well.

 Removing the tarballs of uninstalled packages